1. ABOUT THIS POLICY

 Except for the purposes for which we are sure we can continue to process your personal information, we will usually temporarily stop processing your personal information in line with your objection until we have investigated the matter.
 If we agree that your objection is justified in accordance with your rights under data protection laws, we will permanently stop using your data for those purposes.
 Otherwise we will provide you with our justification as to why we need to continue using your data.

 8.6.
 Automated decisions made about you

 When we underwrite our customers, as part of our investigations and assessments into the suitability of our finance products for them, we may automatically accept or decline your application based on a set of predefined criteria.

-You may contest a decision made about you based on automated processing and request a natural person to make this decision, by contacting your dealership.
+You may contest a decision made about you based on automated processing and request a natural person to make this decision, by contacting your retailer / broker.
 If your finance application is automatically declined, you will be provided with details on how to object.

 We also use automated data processing to assist in compliance with our legal obligations in connection with prevention of money laundering, fraud and terrorist financing, for example, to screen for suspicious transactions.